sukchung/Fetch-Take-Home/README.md

 * Check if name has first name and last name
 * Have the name be capitalized before submitting the form
 * Check if the password is 8-20 characters long
-* Check if there is at least one special character in the password
+* Check if the password has at least one special character
 * Create unit tests

 ## Getting Started